-Part 2: Traditional Banks vs. Fintechs: Jobs to be Done
+Part 2: Small Business Digital Banking.
+Traditional Banks vs. Fintechs and the Jobs to be Done

 As I alluded to in my last blog, small business advertisements across banks and credit unions showcase a universal theme centered around dollar amounts and transaction volumes.
 After 30 years in the banking industry, I can confirm this obsession among bankers - it’s ingrained in them, from how third-party licenses are priced to counting seats, their careers involve managing dollars and volumes.